 Board President and Chair

-Founder of Our Home, Inclusive Community Collaborative, Alicia has over 17 years of community involvement as a disability inclusion and housing advocate and is the proud mother of a strong-willed teenage girl whose diverse interests include basketball, Fritos and opera.
+Founder of Our Home, Inclusive Community Collaborative, Alicia has over 20 years of community involvement as a disability inclusion and housing advocate and is the proud mother of a strong-willed young woman whose diverse interests include basketball, Fritos and opera.
 Her daughter experiences Mowat-Wilson, a rare genetic syndrome, the impacts from which are widespread and significant.
 Her daughter, Neva, has been a strong influence in Alicia’s mission to promote inclusive life opportunities for families and individuals who also experience disability.

 A 2017 graduate from the Institute on Development and Disability Leadership in Neurodevelopmental and Related Disabilities (LEND) program through Oregon Health Sciences University and 2007 graduate of Oregon Partners in Policy Making, she is a member of the Oregon Developmental Disabilities Coalition and acts as an advisor to the Portland Public Schools Special Education Advisory Council and to the Oregon Pediatric Improvement Program.